RoryNorbury/StudySpot/README.md

 ### Improvements
 If you have an idea for an improvement, email [ideas@linkfinitive.com](mailto:ideas@linkfinitive.com) or submit a PR :) If you're looking for something to do, here's some features that would be awesome:
 - Improving the styling (it looks so bad right now).
-- THe abilitiy to select times other than "now" to check the availability of rooms.
+- The abilitiy to select times other than "now" to check the availability of rooms.
 - Automatically scraping the CSV Files from the Swinburne Timetable Site, instead of having to manually add them every year.
 - More precise control over the filtering so users can select their favourite study locations.
 - Prioritise locations in the results if they are going to be free for longer periods (so users don't need to move every 2 hours when classes change).